 Extended: Ovingdean (AW – 1984); Nutley (RC – 1986)

-Francis Wigg (baptised 1790-1868) was the son of a London surveyor and followed him as a builder, surveyor and architect, as well as being a magistrate.
-His address was in Bedford Row and he clearly prospered for at his death he left nearly £60,000.
+Francis Wigg (baptised 1790-1868) was the son of a London surveyor and followed in his footsteps as a builder, surveyor and architect, as well as being a magistrate.
+His address was in Bedford Row and he clearly prospered, for at his death he left nearly £60,000.
 His partners included G Pownall, who also signed the plans of St Clement, Halton, Hastings as architect, though T Catley was also involved.

 Designed: Hastings, – St Clement, Halton (1839 – dem)

-Amon Wilds (1762-1833) trained originally as a carpenter and, though probably born in Hastings,where he was baptised, was active as a builder and surveyor in Lewes from about 1790 until he moved to Brighton in 1817.
-In fact. he continued to hold property in Lewes until c1826 and thus still had a franchise there (see LBPB 1818).
+Amon Wilds (1762-1833) trained originally as a carpenter and, though probably born in Hastings, where he was baptised, was active as a builder and surveyor in Lewes from about 1790 until he moved to Brighton in 1820 and his Lewes business passed to J Berry.
+In fact. he continued to hold property in Lewes until c1826 and thus still had a franchise there.
 Sue Berry has not identified any buildings in Brighton for which Amon alone was responsible, though in at least eight cases he was associated with his son Amon Henry (see this section immediately below) and possibly also with the latter’s partner C A Busby, though the partnership between father and son ended in 1825.
 Before that both were active as builders and were involved in the speculative building of housing, notably Hanover Crescent.
 Subsequently the father gave up building and became Surveyor to the Town Commissioners and then a Commissioner himself.
 He is buried in St Nicholas churchyard in Brighton with a fine tomb topped by large volutes, which Sue Berry plausibly suggests was designed by Amon Henry.